Junhyoung-Chung/Junhyoung-Chung.github.io/_posts/2025-01-19-Learning-distribution-free-anchored-linear-structural-equation-models-in-the-presence-of-measurement-error.md

   where each $\epsilon_j$ is an independent, but possibly not identical error with mean $0$ and variance $\sigma_j^2$.

-* The above The linear SEM can be restated as a matrix form:
+* The above linear SEM can be restated as a matrix form:

   $$
   X = BX + \epsilon .